-Are you scheduled for surgery and are wondering if you should wear TED hose to help prevent a deep vein thrombosis?
+Are you scheduled for surgery and are wondering why you’ll need to wear stockings?

 “Depending on the situation (how big the surgery was, how immobile the patient was prior to, does this surgery limit patient ambulation, prior history of DVT, age, ongoing medical issues, etc.), some are placed on prophylactic anticoagulation or placement of inferior vena cava [filter] due to significant predictable risk.”